-I explained that what I think I do as a therapist today is shaped by the ideas of Dan Siegel, Stephen Porges, Allan Schore and Bessel van der Kolk, amongst others.
+Now back to my original point: What I think I do as a therapist today is shaped by the ideas of Dan Siegel, Stephen Porges, Allan Schore and Bessel van der Kolk, as well as the practices of transactional analysts, Milton Erickson, quoted at the top of this page, and Systemic therapists such as Virginia Satir and Paul Watzlawick, amongst others.

 I am not a neuro-scientist.
 I am a translator.
 I need to know enough science to help others interpret their experiences in order to adapt and make changes in their lives.
 My shortage of detailed knowledge of biology and neurology is moderated by the use of metaphor and illustration.

-It pays me to avoid complexity and technicality, in favour of the digestible.
-I want people to have enough information to act differently, and with growing confidence.
+Anyway, it pays me to avoid complexity and technicality, in favour of the digestible.
+I want you to have enough information to act differently, and with growing confidence.
 I want to be accurate – but if I have to choose – I’d prefer to know I helped some-one make a change.
-To minimise mistakes, I advocate SMALL safe experiments even if it means making mistakes and having to follow a scenic routine to change.
+To minimise mistakes, I advocate SMALL safe experiments and assert that making mistakes is a valuable part of the scenic routine to change.

 What are the ideas that have influenced me?